BobRay/EZfaq/ezfaq/docs/readme.txt

 &defaultExpanded  // [expand answers n1 through n2 ("0,1" expands items 1 through 2) when page is opened (default, none)]

-&cssPath // [path to your own .css file for EZfaq]
+&cssPath // [URL to your own .css file for EZfaq]

        // Note: use &cssPath = `` if you want to put the .css in your site .css file and use no file here

+ &faqPath // [URL to the EZfaq directory] - default /assets/components/ezfaq

 Available open/closed image pairs